cynthiavazquezphd

 Connecting research, teaching, and service is my philosophy, and for that reason during my doctorate training I grounded my teaching in a desire-based (Tuck 2012) critical and decolonizing pedagogies with an emphasis on land-based knowledges and hope.

-In my experience as a critical educator, my students consistently express appreciation for the selection of material and for attention paid to power dynamics in the classroom.
-I am particularly attentive to making sure that my classrooms are always inclusive of students with disabilities and nonbinary students.
+In my experience as a critical educator, my students consistently express appreciation for the selection of material I taught and my intention to the power dynamics in the classroom.
+I am particularly attentive to making sure my classrooms are always inclusive of all students including students with disabilities and nonbinary people.

-I have taught two courses at the university level as Instructor of Record and for more than eight years in Spanish, Ethnic Studies, and the Warren College Writing Program at UC San Diego.
+I have taught five courses at the university level as Instructor of Record and for more than eight years in Spanish, Ethnic Studies, and the Warren College Writing Program at UC San Diego and at the University of San Diego.
 Finally, for three years I have applied my pedagogical practices in a rural high school.

 Influenced by Paolo Freire’s methods to teaching, I focus on community engagement through activism and arts, oral histories, and building long-term relationships with my students as well as with community leaders inside and outside the classroom.